 Samadhi is regarded as the climax of all spiritual and intellectual activity.
 The power to attain Samadhi is a precondition of attaining release from the cycle of death and rebirth (samsara).
-Hence, the death of a person having this power is also considered a samadhi.
+Hence, death of the physical body of a person with this power is also considered a samadhi.

-Sage Patanjali has elaborated eight limbs of yoga in his book Yoga Sutras as:
+Maharishi Patanjali has elaborated eight limbs of yoga in his book Yoga Sutras:

 - Yam (Observances)

 - Asana (Postures)